UW-MLGEO/Gale_Fitzpatrick_Rotondo_Webb-ESS-569-Final-Project/README.md

 Description: Provides detailed and comprehensive reanalysis data, including Sea Surface Temperature and other climate variables.
 Size: Multiple petabytes of climate data, available on a global scale with hourly resolution.
 Data Access: https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels-monthly-means?tab=overview

-### Project Objectives
-This project aims to:
-* Produce a working physics-informed neural network (PINN) using only previous observational data of SIC and SST to predict present day SIC
-* Demonstrate that PINNs can be used as simple climate emulators
-* Compare the predicted SIC output from the PINN to observed values as ground truth and model validation

 ### Instructions for setting up the environment
 A .yml environment file has been uploaded to the main repository directory with environment name 'pinn_sea_ice'.
 This file serves as the basis for setting up the Python environment necessary to run the Physically Informed Neural Network (PINN) desirable as part of this project.